 - It is encouraged that when the community is in substantial or high levels of community transmission, that visitors be tested on their own before coming to the community (2-3 days).

 - While not recommended, residents who are on transmission-based precautions can still receive visitors and visits from ombudsmen.
 In this case, visitors must wear full PPE (well-fitting mask, gown, gloves, eye protection).

 - Hand Hygiene – the resident and visitor must practice proper hand hygiene.
 If you have questions about this, please ask.

-- Residents receiving visitors should also be screened with the CDC symptom checklist prior to visitor’s arrival.
+- Residents receiving visitors should also be screened with the CDC symptom checklist upon visitor’s arrival.
 Visitors displaying symptoms should not visit the facility.

 - Cleaning and disinfecting high frequency touched surfaces and designated visitation areas after each visit in the community every 2 hours utilizing the checklist for verification

-- The community is prepared for effective cohorting of residents (e.g., separate areas dedicated to COVID-19 care).
+- The community is prepared for effective cohorting of residents (e.g., separate areas dedicated COVID-19 care).